maueroats/teaching/content/intermediate-cs/ch09/_index.md

 * `number->string`
 * `substring`: string number(start) number(end) -> string.

-   If you omit the end number, substring takes the whole string.
+   If you omit the end number, the result you get starts at the "start" position and goes until the end of the original string.

    Illustration of positions in the string "Cattle":